Article Categories

 How to Install Anaconda on CentOS 7?

-Anaconda is a free and open-source distribution of Python programming language.
-It is widely used in data science, machine learning, and artificial intelligence.
-Anaconda comes with a package manager and a set of pre-installed libraries that make it easy for developers to start working on data science projects without worrying about installing dependencies.
-In this article, we will discuss how to install Anaconda on CentOS 7.
+Anaconda is a free and open-source distribution of Python programming language widely used in data science, machine learning, and artificial intelligence.
+It comes with a package manager and pre-installed libraries that make it easy for developers to start working on data science projects without worrying about installing dependencies.
+This article explains how to install Anaconda on CentOS 7.

 Prerequisites

-Before we start installing Anaconda, make sure you have following prerequisites −
+Before installing Anaconda, ensure you have the following requirements

-Firstly, you need to update your CentOS 7 system to ensure that all packages are up-to-date.
-To do this, run following commands in your terminal −
+First, update your CentOS 7 system to ensure all packages are up-to-date

 sudo yum update -y sudo yum upgrade -y

-After downloading installation script, you need to verify its data integrity by comparing its SHA-256 checksum with one provided on Anaconda website.
-To do this, run following command −
+Verify the installation script's integrity by comparing its SHA-256 checksum with the one provided on the Anaconda website

 conda --version